Mary is no longer available for RV traveling, but we remain good friends.

 This area really needs the rain as everything is tinder-dry.
 The rain here usually means lower temperatures, yeah!, and the air has a nice and clean smell and taste.
 So long as the storms do not pelt the motorhome with baseball-sized hail…let it rain!

 To read about the monsoons in this area, you need to click this link…

 Enjoying the many elements of the weather (most of them !), is another joy of the full-time RVing lifestyle!

 TWO FOR THE PRICE OF ONE!
 MARY WROTE A MANY GREAT BLOGS…SO WHENEVER SHE PUBLISHED A BLOG POSTING THE SAME DAY THAT I DID…YOU WILL BE ABLE TO READ HER BLOG BY CLICKING THE BELOW LINK!
 DO IT NOW…!!!

 I HOPE YOU ENJOYED THE PHOTOS.

-Forecast for today is sunny and 65 degrees.
+Forecast for today is mostly cloudy and 66 degrees.